coder/docs/cli/wac.md

 Workspaces as Code has secretly made its way into the v1.16.0 release!

-Workspaces as Code is a feature that allows a workspace configuration as code.
+Workspaces as Code is a feature that allows a workspace to be configured and version controlled as code.
 A yaml document can now be used instead of a web form to create a workspace.
-This enables a more rich set of features to configuring a workspace in the future as WAC develops.
+In the future, this enables a more rich set of features when configuring a workspace.

 ## Creating a Workspace with WAC